recidive/matic-docs/docs/supernets/contracts/state-sender.md

 ## Overview

-The `StateSender` contract is a simple smart contract that sends messages to child.
+The `StateSender` contract is a simple smart contract that sends messages to a child.
 Messages are indexed by validators from root and then signed.
 Once they have enough signatures, they can be committed on `StateReceiver` on child.